Showing posts with label pudding. Show all posts

 Fold in whipped cream.

-Using a glass serving bowl (2 1/2 quart), layer ingredients, by spooning 1 cup pudding mixture into the bowl, add one-third each of the wafers, bananas and pudding.
+Using a glass serving bowl (2 1/2 quart), layer ingredients, by spooning 1 cup pudding mixture into the bowl, add some of the wafers, bananas and pudding.
 Repeat layering twice, ending with pudding.

 Chill thoroughly.